-Analyze.
+Analyze

 First, employers must analyze what kinds of health care benefits are provided to employees.
-This analysis must include not only major medical plans, but also vision, dental, group long-term care plans, and even "Section 125" plans allowing employees to select certain health care benefits (or other kinds of employee benefits).
+This analysis must include not only major medical plans, but also vision, dental, group long-term care plans, and even "Section 125" plans or "flexible spending accounts" allowing employees to select certain health care benefits (or other kinds of employee benefits).